rizqimtiaz/veritas-mesh-platform/README.md

 Veritas Mesh routes inference requests across a decentralized GPU mesh and attests every output with a SHA-256 **Audit Receipt** + a zero-knowledge **Proof-of-Inference**.
-The receipt is registered on-chain via the `VeritasRegistry` smart contract so any client can verify, in O(1) gas, that:
+The receipt is registered on-chain via the `VeritasRegistry` smart contract so any

-1. The exact requested model was loaded (Merkle root over weights).
-2. The inference was run on a registered, non-slashed worker node.
 3. The output bytes were not tampered with after computation.

 This codebase is the reference implementation: a Next.js 16 dashboard ("Command